AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 - The agent will respond in the detected language (English, Spanish, or French) automatically.
 - Session memory ensures that the context of the conversation is maintained.

+## 📥 Ollama & Llama3 Installation

+Full setup instructions for local LLMs (Ollama + Llama3) are provided in [How to use Ollama](./docs/how-to-use-ollama.md).